Waty/WatyBot/README.md

 ##Welcome to WatyBot on Github!

 ###Compiling WatyBot:
-WatyBot is written in Microsoft Visual Studio Express 2012, so it should compile if tou have Microsoft Visual Studio Express 2012
+WatyBot is written in Microsoft Visual Studio Express 2012, so it should compile if you have Microsoft Visual Studio Express 2012
 ---